tjay1760/The-coding-challenge/progess.md

---> fxns with limited effects (any changes to the state of the progrgam are careflly controlled) first class fxns --> fxs that can be assigned to avariable passed to athoer fxns and returned higher order fxns --> fxns that can taek params lambdas --> fxns that can be passed to other fxns and returned from them
+--> fxns with limited effects (any changes to the state of the progrgam are careflly controlled) first class fxns --> fxs that can be assigned to avariable passed to athoer fxns and returned higher order fxns --> fxns that can taek params lambdas --> fxns that can be passed to other fxns and returned from them;
+mutation refers to the changing or altering of things the otcome of a mutation is a side effect function should not have side effects declare your dependencies implicitly (pass any variable that a function depends on) why --> it is easier to test while always produce the same output for the same inputs dont alter array or object use concat instead of pshing gon the original array